DevanshiBhatt/Monte-Carlo-Simulation-for-High-Occupancy-Vehicle-Lane/README.md

 ## Hypothesis or hypotheses before running the simulation:
 1. All SOV vehicles are required to pay the same fine when they enter into an HOV lane.
 2. HOV lanes help in reducing the travel time in comparison to general purpose lanes.
+3. High occupancy vehicle reduce carbon monoxide emissions as they maintain a high speed as compared to general purpose vehicle.

 ## Assumptions:
 1. At any given time of day, the number of fuel-efficient/hybrid SOV vehicles is 20% of the actual number of SOV vehicles in the HOV lane.